 80 Years of International Film Archives

-The International Federation of Film Archives FIAF (Fédération Internationale des Archives du Film) was founded in 1938 with
+The International Federation of Film Archives FIAF (Fédération Internationale des Archives du Film) was founded

-collegiality.
+and collegiality.
 At the same time, FIAF represents more than the mission of preserving film heritage – it is also responsible

 for providing access to and showing films.
 Its decisions (intended and otherwise) have largely shaped the selection of what